auth0/docs/articles/quickstart/native/android/01-embedded-login.md

 ---
 title: Login
-description: This tutorial will show you how to integrate Lock v2 in your Android project in order to present an Embedded login screen.
+description: This tutorial will show you how to integrate Lock v2 in your Android project in order to present an Embedded Login screen.
 budicon: 448
 ---

-This tutorial will show you how to integrate Lock v2 in your Android project in order to present an Embedded login screen.
+This tutorial will show you how to integrate Lock v2 in your Android project in order to present an Embedded Login screen.

 <%= include('../../../_includes/_package', {
   org: 'auth0-samples',